Leaving an abusive situation is not easy, but can be possible by creating an escape plan and seeking help from others.

-Most people associate spousal abuse as the act of physically hurting a partner.
+Most people associate spousal abuse with the act of physically hurting a partner.
 However, there are other ways to cause harm in a relationship.
-Abusers may emotionally or verbally abuse their loved ones, often belittling them, insulting them and making them feel as if they are worthless.
-They may restrict them from seeing their friends and family members, or not allow them to have access to a phone, computer or transportation.
+Abusers may emotionally or verbally abuse their loved ones, often belittling them, insulting them, and making them feel as if they are worthless.
+They may restrict them from seeing their friends and family members, or not allow them to have access to a phone, computer, or transportation.
 They may make threats in order to get the victim to do what they want.
 Domestic violence does not have to escalate into physical harm, but often it does.

 How can I prepare to escape an abusive marriage?